DOlearczyk/movie-trailer-website/README.md

 ## Installation

-Simply download all .py scripts to the same folder and run the entertainment_center.py script.
+Simply download the repository and run the entertainment_center.py script.

 ## Requirements